oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST populate the Command Arguments field with "response_requested" : "complete" if the 'insert_rule' Argument is populated

 OpenC2 Consumers that receive 'deny target' Commands:
-* MUST respond with Response code 200 upon successful parsing of the 'deny target' Command and subsequent imnplementation of the corresponding rule.
+* MUST respond with Response status code 200 upon successful parsing of the 'deny [target]' Command and subsequent imnplementation of the corresponding rule.

-OpenC2 Consumers that receive and successfully parse 'deny target' Commands but cannot implement the 'deny target' :
+OpenC2 Consumers that receive and successfully parse 'deny [target]' Commands but cannot implement the 'deny [target]' :

-* MUST NOT respond with a OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 status code
+* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Rule not implemented' in the status text
+* SHOULD respond with 'Rule not implemented' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 OpenC2 Consumers that receive 'deny target' Commands and support the 'delete pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
 * MUST return the rule number assigned in the pf object if the "response_requested" : "complete" Argument is populated.

-OpenC2 Consumers that receive 'deny target' Commands and support the 'insert_rule' Command Argument:
+OpenC2 Consumers that receive 'deny [target]' Commands and support the 'insert_rule' Command Argument:

 * MUST assign the rule number provided if the "insert_rule" : integer Argument is populated
 * If the rule number is currently in use, then
-    * MUST NOT respond with a OK/200
+    * MUST NOT respond with the 200 status code.
-    * SHOULD respond with the 500 status code
+    * SHOULD respond with the 500 status code.
-    * SHOULD respond with 'Rule number currently in use' in the status text
+    * SHOULD respond with 'Rule number currently in use' in the status text.

 ### 2.3.3 Query
 The valid Target type, associated Specifiers, and Arguments are summarized in [Section 2.3.3.1](#2331-query-features).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).

 Upon receipt of 'query [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 status code
+* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Argument not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 #### 2.3.3.1 Query features
 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).